SC5/cerebellum/README.md

 ## Data flow

-Cerebellum's data flow is in many ways similar to [Flux architecture](https://facebook.github.io/flux/), but it has some key differences.
+Cerebellum's data flow is unidirectional and in many ways similar to [Flux architecture](https://facebook.github.io/flux/), but it has some key differences.

 Diagram below shows the data flow for client side.
 Server side is identical, except that there are naturally no interaction triggered updates (green arrows).

 ![cerebellum data flow](http://i.imgur.com/b1rDlpd.png "Cerebellum data flow")

+In a nutshell, route handler asks stores for data and renders a view with the response.

+When you want to change things, you send change event to central Store instance.
+Store will perform the API call and trigger a success event when it's ready.
+You can then act on that event by invoking a route handler again.

-**All rendering happens through router in Cerebellum, every data refresh requires invoking route handler.**
+**All rendering happens through route handlers in Cerebellum.**

 ### Server and client data flow example